Gladei & Partners > Chisinau, Moldova > Firm Profile

 Foreign Investment Protection

 The Moldovan legislative framework is favorable to FDI (see more below – ”Operating and Divesting from a Company”).
+Foreign companies enjoy national treatment in most respects.
+The laws on investment prohibit discrimination based on citizenship, domicile, residence, place of registration, place of activity, state of origin or any other grounds.
 Foreign investors are allowed to invest in any Moldovan assets (except for agricultural and forest land) and hold majority equity interests in any business area (with some limitations of investor’s jurisdictions in the financial industry and upon privatization).
 There is no fiscal tax on the acquisition of shares of a Moldovan entity and also the law does not generally require foreign investors to partner with the state or state-owned enterprises before undertaking projects in Moldova.

 Expropriation of foreign investment in Moldova is only permitted on “public interest” grounds.
-The Law on Expropriation for a Cause of Public Utility, enacted in 1999, has been over the course of 20 years tested for the observance of the explicit provisions containing the conditions and the procedure of expropriation.
+The law on expropriation, enacted in 1999, has been over the course of 20 years tested for the observance of the explicit provisions containing the conditions and the procedure of expropriation.
 Affected parties are allowed to negotiate compensation with public authorities.
 In case an agreement is not reached, an experts’ committee is constituted by a court to determine the amount and timeframe for effecting compensation.

 Intellectual property rights are protected by international and bilateral agreements as a type of investment.
 Copyright is generally granted throughout the lifetime of the author and for 70 years after his death.
 As opposed to protection for the trademarks, patents, industrial designs or other intellectual property objects, there are no formalities required for protecting a copyright.
 The former shall be registered with the State Agency on Intellectual Property (AGEPI) against a stamp duty.